-Always prepare for filing changes one year ahead – that means getting educated on what’s to come and keeping tabs on documents, so you know how your tax refund may be affected.
+Always prepare for filing changes one year ahead.
+That means getting educated on what’s to come and keeping tabs on documents, so you know how your tax refund may be affected.
 Each year, lawmakers tweak the terms for filing your taxes, but aren’t applicable until you file the next year.
-These 8 changes often consist of rises in caps, but also penalties.
+These 8 tax changes often consist of rises in caps, but also penalties.
 Read below for the most important ones.
-Again, the below changes are for the 2016 tax year, so take note for 2017.
+Again, the below tax changes for 2016 apply for 2017 filing.

 As many Americans know, there are penalties for not having health insurance.
 The fees have risen this year, from $285 to $695 per adult, and from 2% to 2.5% above the filing limit.
 There will be a family maximum, but it is substantially higher than previous years at $2,085.